-We find that some new users, at the first sign of this adjustment period, return to aluminum-based antiperspirants.
+At the first sign of this adjustment period, we find that some new users return to aluminum-based antiperspirants.
 We wish that weren't the case.
-While we cannot guarantee that making the switch will go smoothly for everyone, we feel strongly that with a little bit of help, choosing a natural deodorant, which is designed to work in harmony with your body, is an approach whose benefits far outweigh any potential drawbacks.
+While we cannot guarantee that making the switch will go smoothly for everyone, we feel strongly that with a bit of help, choosing a natural deodorant designed to work in harmony with your body is an approach whose benefits far outweigh any potential drawbacks.

-To help make the adjustment period easier, we have created a kit, Underarm Care System - Cleanse + Detox™, which in combination with tips below can significantly improve the chances of a successful transition.
+To help make the adjustment period easier, we have created a daily routine kit, CLEANSE + DETOX Daily Underarm Care™, which, combined with the tips below, can significantly improve the chances of a successful transition.

-To ease the transition follow these simple tips during your switch to natural deodorants:
+To ease the transition, follow these simple tips during your switch to natural deodorants:

 Keep hydrated throughout the day.

-Wear loose fitting clothes made of natural fibers (cotton and linen are best).
+Wear loose-fitting clothes made of natural fibers (cotton and linen are best).

 If you shave your underarms, shave at night and apply deodorant in the morning to avoid aggravating the skin.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
-For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
+For any medical concern, you should consult with an appropriately-licensed physician or other healthcare worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.